CJ3B Home Page

 A series of cross-country rallies for race-equipped CJ-3Bs?
-This was the annual "Jeep Cross" circuit, organized in Spain in the 1970's and 80's by Motor Iberica, parent company of Jeep manufacturer EBRO.
-The overall winning team took home the "Cup of Spain."
+This was the annual "Jeep Cross" circuit, organized in Spain in 1979 and 1980 by Motor Ibérica, parent company of Jeep manufacturer EBRO.
+The overall winning team each year took home the "Cup of Spain."

 According to an April 1980 report on the race in Spanish (250K JPEG), there were typically 16 to 20 Jeeps in a race.
 This one ran between Girona and La Bisbal, a distance of about 30km (19 miles) through the mountains.

-The cover photo on a 1970's EBRO brochure was taken at the first Jeep Cross race, and captures a Bravo marked as entry number 5 flying down a dirt road, and the driver's hair flying in the breeze.
+The cover photo on an EBRO brochure captures a Bravo marked as entry number 5 flying down a dirt road, and the driver's hair flying in the breeze.
 This photo became well-known after appearing in Auto Aventura magazine, and also becoming one of the first photos in "Jeeps Around the World" on CJ3B.info.

 The Bravo had the fuel tank under the passenger rather than the driver's seat, which may have helped the driver feel marginally safer.